Ananya8087/SE-Online-Voting-System/README.md

-Software Engineering Project - Digital Voting System
+Software Engineering Project - Digital Voting System with Flask and MySQL